 How do I Prove who was at Fault in my Wreck?

-There are times when an automobile accident occurs as the result of a mistake, lapse or traffic violation by a single driver.
+There are times when an automobile accident occurs as the result of a mistake, lapse in judgement or traffic violation by a single driver.
 In many cases, however, the fault lies with two or more people, each having contributed to some degree in causing the accident.

 The first thing to understand about proving fault, and therefore liability, in an auto accident case, is that you can be partially at fault and still collect damages from the other parties in your case.
 This is a function of Arizona’s comparative negligence law.
 The primary statute, A.R.S.
 12-2505, provides that if you are partially at fault in a case, you can still collect, but your damages will be reduced by the relative degree of your fault.
 This is known as “pure” comparative negligence, as opposed to modified comparative negligence, which has been adopted in some states.
 But even among the states, like Arizona, that have adopted the “pure” version, there are various wrinkles that make the law in our state unique.
 John Kelly can explain exactly how this will affect your car accident settlement and how to use the law to your benefit.